 California Shine the Light

-Cisco has a comprehensive Privacy Statement and provides you with details on how you may either opt-out or opt-in to the use of your Personal Information by third parties for direct marketing purposes.
-Therefore, we are not required to maintain nor disclose a list of the third parties that received your Personal Information for marketing purposes during the preceding year.
+Cisco has a comprehensive Privacy Statement and provides you with details on how you may either opt-out or opt-in to the use of your Personal Data by third parties for direct marketing purposes.
+Therefore, we are not required to maintain nor disclose a list of the third parties that received your Personal Data for marketing purposes during the preceding year.

 We value your opinion.
 Should you have questions or comments related to this Privacy Statement, please submit a Privacy Request or send mail to:

 Chief Privacy Officer Cisco Systems, Inc. 170 West Tasman Dr. San Jose, CA 95134 USA

 Americas Privacy Officer Cisco Systems, Inc. 170 West Tasman Dr. San Jose, CA 95134 USA

 Europe, Middle East, and Africa (EMEA) Privacy Officer Cisco Systems International BV Haarlerbergweg 13-19, 1101 CH Amsterdam-Zuidoost, Netherlands

 Asia Pacific, Japan, and China (APJC) Privacy Officer Cisco Systems (USA) Pte Ltd 80 Pasir Panjang Road Level 25, Maple Tree Business City 2, Singapore 117372